zacharysh/bshf/README.md

 # bshf: Non-relativistic B-spline Hartree-Fock.
-(PHYS4070 Assignement 1)
+(PHYS4070 Assignment 1)

 A program that solves the non-relativistic radial Schrödinger equation for atomic systems written in C++ for the first PHYS4070 assignment.